MarkZither/mywyamblog/input/posts/Setting up NetlifyCMS with Wyam.md

 ### Example NetlifyCMS config file
 A couple of things to note here are;
 * The Tags field, in the CMS is will display as a simple textbox, but you add your tags as a comma seperated list.
 I tried to get the list to add and item for each tag i wanted to add, but hit some javascript errors which prevented me typing more than 1 character per tag.
-* The Featured Image will happily accept a filename with spaces in it, which markdown/html will then fail to render as it doesn't get escaped to %20, the field can have validation added to it like `pattern: ['^\S*$', "Please rename you image remove any spaces from the filename"]`
+* The Featured Image will happily accept a filename with spaces in it, which markdown/html will then fail to render as it doesn't get escaped to %20, the field can have validation added to it like `pattern: ['^\S*$', "Please rename your image remove any spaces from the filename"]`
 ```
 backend:
   name: git-gateway